 Now, bake the cut-outs in a oven for about 10-12 minutes or till they develop a light brown color.
 When they have the color, take them out and cool them.

 These two recipes can help you a lot while travelling.
-However, if you cannot cook due to personal reasons or you don’t prefer cooking, here is a list of foods to carry & avoid while travelling with baby & toddler.
+However, if you cannot cook due to personal reasons or you don’t prefer cooking, here is a list of foods to carry & avoid baby food while travelling.

 Foods to carry: